HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/Configure_search_in_portlet.md

-# Configure Search in a Portlets on Pages
+# Configuring search in a portlets

 In this section, you can configure the search and filter the portlets by defining a portlet property setting.

-## Portlets

 The “INCLUDE_IN_SEARCH_INDEX” is a portlet property setting with the following available values: